yamaoka-kitaguchi-lab/docs-build-action/README.md

 # docs-build-action
-GitHub Action to build [yamaoka-kitaguchi-lab/docs](https://github.com/yamaoka-kitaguchi-lab/docs)
+GitHub Action to build [yamaoka-kitaguchi-lab/docs](https://github.com/yamaoka-kitaguchi-lab/docs) (only for internal use)